Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Introduction

 In this paper, we introduce \emph{Probabilistic Concurrent Outcome Logic} (\pcol), a logic for reasoning about programs that are both probabilistic and concurrent.
 In \pcol, preconditions and postconditions are not just assertions about a single program state.
 Instead, they describe the \emph{distribution of possible outcomes} that can arise from executing the program.
 A key challenge is that, in the concurrent setting, different orderings of threads can give rise to different distributions over program behaviors.
 To address this, \pcol takes inspiration from the recently introduced Demonic Outcome Logic (\dol) \cite{zilberstein2025demonic}, which supports reasoning about sequential probabilistic programs that additionally have a nondeterministic choice operator resolved by an adversary.
 Different nondeterministic choices can cause different distributions of behaviors in these programs, just as different thread interleavings can cause different distributions in the concurrent setting.

-However, while \dol's approach for describing this space of possible distributions provides a basis for \pcol, reasoning about the nondeterminism that arises from concurrent scheduling is substantially more complicated than reasoning about a choice operator.
+However, while \dol's approach to describing the space of possible distributions provides a basis for \pcol, reasoning about the nondeterminism that arises from concurrent scheduling is substantially more complicated than reasoning about a choice operator.
 With a choice operator, nondeterminism is \emph{localized} to the points where the operator is used, whereas in a concurrent program, every step can potentially involve nondeterminism from thread interleaving.
-Reasoning explicitly about this nondeterminism at every step is intractable and non-compositional.
+Reasoning explicitly about nondeterminism at every step is intractable and non-compositional.

 To recover compositional reasoning, \pcol{} incorporates ideas from various \emph{separation logics}.
 Concurrent Separation Logic (\csl) uses disjointness of resources to ensure that concurrent computations only interact in controlled ways, so that each thread can be analyzed on its own \cite{csl,brookes2004semantics}.
 Probabilistic Separation Logics (\psl) use the notions of independence and conditioning to reason about the interaction between randomness and control flow \cite{psl,li2023lilac,bao2025bluebell,bao2021bunched,bao2022separation,yan2025combining}. \csl and \psl achieve compositional reasoning in concurrent and probabilistic settings, respectively, so combining their reasoning principles appears to be a natural way to derive a compositional logic for the combination of both effects.
 However, as we will see in \Cref{sec:overview}, such a combination is challenging to achieve because the metatheories of the two logics are highly specialized to their respective domains, and a direct combination of their rules would not be sound.
 This paper develops the metatheory in a more complex semantic domain, where concurrency and probabilistic computation can coexist.
 As a result, \pcol is the first logic to combine all of the following features: